MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 Use the following steps to complete this task:

-1. Navigate to your ContosoShopEasy repository in GitHub.
+1. Navigate to your ResolveGitHubIssues repository in GitHub.

 1. Select the **Issues** tab to view all open issues.

-1. Review each issue description and take note of the following security vulnerability categories:
+1. Review each issue description and take note that the workflow has created 10 specific security issues organized by priority:

-    **SQL Injection Vulnerabilities**: Product search functionality that directly incorporates user input into database queries, creating opportunities for malicious SQL injection attacks.

-    **Weak Cryptographic Practices**: Use of MD5 hashing for password storage, which is considered cryptographically broken and unsuitable for password security.

-    **Sensitive Data Exposure**: Logging of full credit card numbers, CVV codes, passwords, and other sensitive information that should never be stored or logged in plaintext.

-    **Hardcoded Credentials**: Admin usernames and passwords embedded directly in source code, making them accessible to anyone with repository access.

-    **Input Validation Failures**: Insufficient validation and sanitization of user input, allowing potentially malicious content to be processed by the application.

-    **Information Disclosure**: Debug logging that exposes sensitive system configuration, internal processes, and user data.

-    **Weak Session Management**: Predictable session token generation that could allow attackers to hijack user sessions.

-    **File Upload Vulnerabilities**: Inadequate validation of uploaded files, potentially allowing execution of malicious code.
+    **Critical Priority Issues**: These represent the most severe security risks that could lead to complete system compromise or regulatory violations.

+    **High Priority Issues**: These are serious security vulnerabilities that could allow unauthorized access or data breaches.

+    **Medium Priority Issues**: These represent security weaknesses that could be exploited but have lower immediate impact.

+    **Low Priority Issues**: These are security improvements that reduce information leakage and improve overall security posture.

+1. Notice that each issue includes detailed descriptions of the vulnerability, the specific code location, examples of vulnerable code, security risks, and acceptance criteria for fixes.

+1. Review the **ContosoShopEasy Security Training - Issue Summary** issue, which provides an overview of all vulnerabilities and learning objectives.

 1. Note that these issues represent common security vulnerabilities found in real-world applications and align with OWASP security guidelines.